 - Plant after your last spring frost.
 Many hydrangeas bloom on the previous year’s growth, so a late freeze will kill new flower buds.
 Or grow re-blooming hydrangeas, like those in the ‘Endless Summer‘ collection.
 Proven Winners ‘Incrediball’ is another good choice.
 These plants bloom on the current year’s growth.
 Gardeners who don’t get hit by a cold snap will get two flushes of flowers each season.

 - Dig a hole at least twice as big as the plant’s root ball.
-You may need to loosen hard or compacted soil with compost, aged manure, perlite, or other amendments.
+You may need to loosen hard or compacted soil with compost, aged manure, perlite, or other soil amendments.

 - Water thoroughly after planting, and mulch to retain moisture.